arjunchenal/VL_CODE/README.md

 3. Commit your changes (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature/NewFeature`).
 5. Open a pull request.

----

-### Notes

-Feel free to customize this template based on the specific features of your VarLogger project.
-You can add more sections like **FAQ**, **Future Features**, or **Known Issues** if applicable.
-Adding images, schematics, or videos can also make the README more engaging and informative.